kkkarthik6/nlpipe/README.md

 ## Overview

 This project is meant to be a one stop shop for all the natural language processing needs.
-I intend to put together the state of the art NLP models just a step away from integration.
-Just the idea of whiteboard to production excited me so much and I leveraged 'Kedro 0.16.1' to make this possible.
+It is intended to put together the state of the art NLP models just a step away from integration.
+Just the idea of whiteboard to production excits us.
 The library now consists of state of the art vectorization methods and industrial standard text analytics.

 Nodes Present in this version of nlpipe: